About Lawrenceburg

 Jail & Inmate Records

-The Lawrence County Jail in Lawrenceburg serves as the primary detention facility for anyone arrested within county boundaries.
+The Lawrence County Jail in Lawrenceburg is the primary detention facility for anyone arrested within county boundaries.
 Once brought in, arrestees go through a standard booking process that includes fingerprinting, photographing, and recording of personal information.
 Family members and attorneys who need to locate someone in custody can use the inmate lookup service available through the Sheriff's Office.
 Visitation at the facility requires advance scheduling and follows specific rules regarding the number of visitors allowed and how long visits may last.

 Arrest Records